What is Germany's Whistleblower Protection Act?

 Early drafts of the law were also met with criticism from other quarters.

 NGO Transparency International Deutschland in particular saw a great need for improvement in some aspects, especially in terms of dealing with reports without clear names.
-This has now been amended in the latest draft as whistleblowing channels are also obliged to process anonymous reports.
+This has now been amended as whistleblowing channels are also obliged to process anonymous reports.

-Annegret Falter, chair of the Whistleblower Network, welcomed the draft as a great step forward but saw some gaps in protection for whistleblowers, especially in the area of classified information.
-According to the draft, the law only protects reports “if they relate to the lowest level of secrecy, concern criminal offences and are kept absolutely internal by the authorities”.
+Annegret Falter, chair of the Whistleblower Network, welcomed the measures as a great step forward but saw some gaps in protection for whistleblowers, especially in the area of classified information.
+According to the law, it only protects reports “if they relate to the lowest level of secrecy, concern criminal offences and are kept absolutely internal by the authorities”.

 Our tips for companies

-After EU GDPR and the Lieferkettensorgfaltspflichtengesetz (Supply Chain Due Diligence Act), the Whistleblower Protection Act is the next compliance regulation where there is a broad spectrum of impacted organisations.
+Along with the EU GDPR and the Lieferkettensorgfaltspflichtengesetz (Supply Chain Due Diligence Act), the Whistleblower Protection Act is another compliance regulation where there is a broad spectrum of impacted organisations.

 1.)
-Do not wait too long for the law to come into force
+Do not wait too long to comply with the law

-Companies should set up professional compliance structures in good time to encourage whistleblowers to report through internal channels.
+Companies should set up professional compliance structures immediately to encourage whistleblowers to report through internal channels.
 Practice shows that a whistleblowing system is particularly successful when it is embedded in a trustworthy and transparent corporate culture.

 2.)
 Information and communication are the be-all and end-all